 While part-time employees work a set number of hours per week, the hours that casuals work may vary – and the number of hours is not guaranteed.

-“When a casual employee accepts work, they are only employed for the period of that work assignment.
+“The situation for casual workers is different.
+Each time a casual employee accepts work, they are only employed for the period of that work assignment.
+Each assignment is considered to be a new period of employment.
 When the work ends, the employment relationship ends.”

 Part-time employees earn a consistent wage based on their ordinary hours of work.
 In most cases, they’re automatically enrolled in the voluntary, work-based savings initiative, KiwiSaver.